LilaShiba/resume2025/README.md

 📈 Increased student reading levels by an average of two grade levels.

-# Whay Dark Mode 🌃🌿
+# Why Dark Mode 🌃🌿

 Dark mode saves power, especially on devices with OLED or AMOLED displays.
 These displays work by lighting up individual pixels rather than using a backlight.
 When the background is dark or black, fewer pixels need to be lit up, which means less power is consumed. 📱💡